 Sneaky hackers won’t want you to know they’re in your network.
 They’ll quietly change your security settings.
 Maybe they’ll change your password.

 Some arrogant hackers might even change your camera name.
-Maybe they’ll change your camera name to “Change your password” or “Upgrade your firmware” as a sign of mockery and disrespect.
+Maybe they’ll change it to “Change your password” or “Upgrade your firmware” as a sign of mockery and disrespect.

 4. Your smart camera is using more data than ever before

 If you have a security camera that streams live video to the cloud, watch its data consumption closely.
-Watch out if it’s transferring a ton of data when you aren’t using it.
+See if it’s transferring a ton of data when you aren’t using it.
 This is one of the most prominent signs your security camera has been hacked.

 5. Your camera’s LED light is on … but you aren’t using it

 Many security cameras use visual clues to let you know they’re in use.
-For example, Ring cameras have small LED lights that let you know whether they’re on or not.
-So watch out if you see your camera’s light blinking or flashing.
+For example, Ring cameras have small LED lights that let you know whether they’re on.
+So watch for your camera’s light blinking or flashing.

-Sadly, not all security cameras have these visual cues.
-Maybe you bought a camera that doesn’t flash its LED lights to let you know someone’s accessing them.
-That’s why you should look for these other signs that your security camera has been hacked.
+Sadly, not all security cameras have visual cues.
+Maybe you bought one without flashing LED lights to let you know someone’s accessing it.
+That’s why you should look for other signs that your security camera has been hacked.

-Now you know the signs your security camera has been hacked.
-What next?
+Now that you know the signs your security camera has been hacked, what is next?

-So, how do you prevent it from happening?
-We’ve got you covered if you aren’t sure how to keep security cameras safe.
+How do you protect security cams?
+We’ve got you covered if you aren’t sure how to keep them safe.

-Here’s how to keep your home security cameras from being hacked:
+Here’s how to keep home security cameras from being hacked:

 - Don’t reuse the same username and passwords: Bad guys can access many of your accounts when you do this.
-That’s because hackers collect your usernames and passwords from unrelated accounts when they’re exposed in data breaches.
+Hackers collect usernames and passwords from unrelated accounts when they’re exposed to data breaches.
 Then, they’ll test those exposed passwords against your security systems and network.
 Always use unique passwords for every online account.